dmarinhoDKR/dmarinhoDKR/README.md

 ## About Me

-I'm a Computer Engineering student at UNIFACS with a strong interest in backend development, machine learning, automation, cybersecurity, and mobile applications.
+I'm a Computer Engineering student at UNIFACS with practice in data analysis, cybersecurity, and software development.

 I like building software that solves real problems and helps people in practical ways.
 Most of my work so far has involved Python, APIs, data-driven features, and cross-platform applications.
-Right now, I'm looking for internship and junior opportunities where I can keep improving, contribute consistently, and gain hands-on experience with real products.

-- Based in Salvador, Bahia, Brazil
-- Advanced English
+- Gym and gaming are my hobbies
-- Interested in backend, data, ML, cybersecurity, and mobile development
+- Interested in fullstack, data, ML, cybersecurity, and software development
 - Open to internships and junior roles

 ---